Fort Worth SSDI Lawyer

 In more specific terms, a person is disabled if they have a condition that does not allow them to work more than 30 hours a week.
 Additionally, this condition must have lasted, or be expected to last at least 12 months.

 These conditions could be physical, mental, or a combination of both.
 It is not uncommon for successful SSDI claims to obtain benefits based solely on mental health conditions such as depression, anxiety, or PTSD.
-An SSDI lawyer in Fort Worth could help people to gather the medical evidence of their conditions and to demonstrate that these conditions result in them being left unable to work.
+An SSDI attorney in Fort Worth could help people to gather the medical evidence of their conditions and to demonstrate that these conditions result in them being left unable to work.

 The Work Credit Requirement